GeekMasher/presentations/presentations/2021-09-Defcon44131/slides.md

 ---
 # What is Static Code Analysis?

-- An automated tool to Scans Code for Security Issues
+- An automated tool to analyse code and answer questions
-  - Can be run as part of the SDLC process
+  - Generally in security but also quality and other fields
+  - "Does this parameter get used in a SQL query correctly?"
 - Discover repetitive security issues
 - Looks at the code without running the code
+  - No need to deploy or run an application like it would in production

 ---
 # How is Static Code Analysis done?

-**All these big words...**

 - Parsers and Parse trees
 - Abstract Syntax Tress (AST)